On $q$-Painlev\'e VI and the geometry of Segre surfaces: Set up and main results

 The nonlinear connection problem for the general solution of $q\Psix(\Theta,t_0)$ is now reduced to relating the pairs of Tyurin ratios $\{\rho_{34},\rho_{24}\}$ and $\{\rho_{12},\rho_{24}\}$.
 The solution to the latter problem is given by the quadratic equation \eqref{eq:quadratic}, which, after division by $\rho_2\rho_4$, becomes

-With the nonlinear connection problem solved on discrete $q$-spirals, we can study the uniformisation of the asymptotic expansions around $t=0$ and $t=\infty$ in Theorems \ref{thm:generic_asymp_zero} and \ref{thm:generic_asymp_infty} to open domains.
+With the nonlinear connection problem solved on $q$-lines, we can study the uniformisation of the asymptotic expansions around $t=0$ and $t=\infty$ in Theorems \ref{thm:generic_asymp_zero} and \ref{thm:generic_asymp_infty} to open domains.
 Here, `uniformisation' signifies uniform in $t_0$.
-Mano \cite{manoqpvi} constructed two complex parameter families of solutions on open connected domains, invariant on multiplication by $q$, whose asymptotics are described (after a translation) by the series expansions in Theorem \ref{thm:generic_asymp_zero} near $t=0$, with $\sigma_{0t}$ and $r_{0t}$ true constants, i.e. not $q$-periodic functions.
+Mano \cite{manoqpvi} constructed two complex parameter families of solutions on open connected domains, invariant on multiplication by $q$, whose asymptotics are described (after a translation) by the series expansions in Theorem \ref{thm:generic_asymp_zero} near $t=0$, with $\sigma_{0t}$ and $r_{0t}$ \textit{true constants}, that is, $\sigma_{0t}$ and $r_{0t}$ are independent of $t_0$ rather than merely $q$-periodic in $t_0$.
 Here we note that Jimbo et al. \cite{jimbonagoyasakai} derive analogous expansions, with all coefficients given explicitly, near $t=0$ for the corresponding tau-function.
 Mano \cite{manoqpvi} also constructed two complex parameter families of solutions on open domains as above, whose asymptotics are described by the series expansions in Theorem \ref{thm:generic_asymp_infty} near $t=\infty$ with $\sigma_{01}$ and $r_{01}$ true constants.
 It is further suggested in \cite{manoqpvi}*{Theorem 5.1}, to consider solutions which admit expansions around $t=0$ and $t=\infty$ with both pairs of integration constants given by true constants simultaneously.
-Here, we recall the correspondence between the notation in \cite{manoqpvi}*{Theorem 5.1} and ours, given in Remark \ref{rem:mano_compare}.
-Somewhat surprisingly, there exist only two such solutions (counting branches), for generic parameter values, as shown in the following corollary. \begin{corollary} Assume parameter conditions \eqref{eq:param_assumptions_1} and let $U\subseteq\mathbb{C}^*$ be a (non-empty) open, connected domain, invariant under multiplication by $q$.
+Somewhat surprisingly, there exist at most two such solutions (counting branches), when the parameters satisfy assumptions \eqref{eq:param_assumptions_1}, as shown in the following corollary. \begin{corollary} Assume parameter conditions \eqref{eq:param_assumptions_1} and let $U\subseteq\mathbb{C}^*$ be a (non-empty) open, connected domain, invariant under multiplication by $q$.
 Suppose a solution admits, simultaneously on $U$, the asymptotic expansion in Theorem \ref{thm:generic_asymp_zero} as $t\rightarrow 0$, with $\{\sigma_{0t},r_{0t}\}$ true constants (i.e. independent of $t_0$), as well as the asymptotic expansion in Theorem \ref{thm:generic_asymp_infty} as $t\rightarrow \infty$, with $\{\sigma_{01},r_{01}\}$ true constants.
 Then

 and

 \end{corollary} \begin{proof} Since $r_{0t}$ and $r_{01}$ are constants, the twist parameters $s_{0t}$ and $s_{01}$ must be constants.
 Then, from Theorems \ref{thm:generic_asymp_zero} and \ref{thm:generic_asymp_infty}, we obtain two different formulas for the Tyurin ratio $\rho_{24}=\rho_{24}(t_0)$, namely